danielbodnar/awesome-stars/README.md

 - [juspay/hyperswitch](https://github.com/juspay/hyperswitch) - An open source payments switch written in Rust to make payments fast, reliable and affordable
 - [streetwriters/notesnook](https://github.com/streetwriters/notesnook) - A fully open source & end-to-end encrypted note taking alternative to Evernote.
 - [Surajv311/one4All](https://github.com/Surajv311/one4All) - This repository consists of tech resources and opportunities which could be useful for students interested in computer science.
 It also hosts non-tech sources which could be useful for anyone.🔥💻👨‍🎓
-- [oasysai/oasysdb](https://github.com/oasysai/oasysdb) - An AI-native lightweight, reliable, and high performance open-source vector database.
+- [oasysai/oasysdb](https://github.com/oasysai/oasysdb) - An AI-native lightweight and reliable open-source vector database designed to run on the edge.
 - [CodeverDotDev/bookmarks](https://github.com/CodeverDotDev/bookmarks) - :bookmark: :star: Collection of public dev bookmarks, shared with :heart: from www.codever.dev
 - [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) - 🔒 A compiled checklist of 300+ tips for protecting digital security and privacy in 2023
 - [CrowdDotDev/crowd.dev](https://github.com/CrowdDotDev/crowd.dev) - ⚡️ The developer data platform to centralize community, product, and customer data